jerith/Platform-Guild/sunsetted.rst

 CPython
 =======

 Use of the CPython interpreter has generally been deprecated in the platform.
-New projects are encouraged to use **`PyPy`**, and existing projects are encouraged to move to PyPy if they are compute-intensive.
+New projects are encouraged to use `PyPy
+<http://www.pypy.org>`_, and existing projects are encouraged to move to
+PyPy if they are compute-intensive.

 Explanation
 ############